 “I just fell off a thrice-damned mountain, woman.
 Can’t you give me a moment!
 Oh, my balls…”

-Footsteps sounded vaguely on the rock back the way they had come.
+The sound of heavy footfalls echoed off the mountain walls.
 Gax opened his eyes and looked up the path to see the orc and human guards from the caravan descending on them, weapons in hand.
 He turned to look at Dar and found himself staring at her back.
 She had turned, their prize in hand, and bolted.

 “Honestly…” he whispered incredulously.

 Gax struggled to his feet, grabbed his items, then followed, limping at first as each step sent a stab of pain through his groin.
 He heard the eagle’s piercing cry and looked over his shoulder to see it staring at him menacingly.
 He threw an obscene gesture its way.
 As though it understood the insult, the eagle dove from the mountainside and cut through the air at him.

 Gax’s eyes widened and his mouth went slack.
 Then, he turned, put his head down, and ran as hard as he could, hollering, “Shiiiiiiiiit!”